Sell your home without a broker… Sounds tempting, doesn’t it?

 2. A broker can save your time

-While it may take just moments to upload a Kijiji ad, handling prospective buyers, inspectors and appraisers can suck up your time and emotions.
+While it may take just moments to upload a Kijiji or other private website ad, handling prospective buyers, inspectors and appraisers can suck up your time and emotions.
 From screening out unqualified buyers to helping you prepare your home for inspections, stage and review all the legal documents, brokers drive the process more efficiently and with experience.
 Did you know that the OACIQ, our governing body, does not recommend realtors to sell their own homes?
 Emotions can wreak havoc on a transaction, and when it’s your own home it’s impossible to be impartial.
 Would you do your own dental surgery or would you hire the best surgeon for an operation?
 Why would you not hire the best broker for selling the most significant investment in your life?

 3. A broker often makes a better deal